Explore homes for sale in the growing city of Eastvale, CA

 - Restaurants like Luna Grill bring Mediterranean cuisine onto your plate and into your hands.
 Founded by a husband and wife duo, this restaurant features healthy and mouth-watering food that’s always cooked fresh.
 Whether it’s grilled salmon cooked just right or pita bread served with organic hummus and spicy harissa, expect nothing less than a savory dining experience.

 - Craving for Japanese cuisine?
 A ramen fix from Jinya Ramen Bar will give you an authentic experience.
-This award-winning restaurant has been frequently recognized in publications like LA Weekly for their genuine tonkotsu ramen.
+This award-winning restaurant has been frequently recognized in publications like LA Weekly for its genuine tonkatsu ramen.
 Initially operating within greater Los Angeles, Jinya Ramen Bar now has more branches throughout California, including one in Eastvale.

 - Nothing beats good old-fashioned American cuisine and Corky’s Kitchen and Bakery will delight your taste buds.
 From the generous portions of their Bacon and Eggs to the astounding presentation of their Southwest Blackened Salmon, each dish carries the warmth of home-style cooking.
 Their freshly made pies, muffins, and cookies are some of the best you’ll find in Eastvale.